 Thus, there are two problems with applying the categories to a supposed noumenon: the categories themselves are only rules for judging objects given in intuition, and the alleged noumenon is nothing more than an abstraction from all the forms space and time that could make application of the categories possible.

 The heart of the problems lies in the fact that there are two distinct ways of thinking about noumena.
-A positive notion of a noumenon would be that of a determinate object, and such an object would have to be given in an intellectual intuition to the understanding itself.
+A positive notion of a noumenon would be that of a determinate object, and such an object would have to be given to the understanding itself in an intuition that is not sensible, but intellectual.
 Since intellectual intuition “lies absolutely outside our cognitive power” (A253/B308), Kant concludes that there is no basis for applying categories to noumena.
-On the other hand, the notion of a noumenon as such is not illegitimate: only the positive notion is.
+On the other hand, the notion as such of a noumenon is not illegitimate: only the positive notion is.
 “Hence what is called noumenon by us must be meant as such only in the negative signification” (A253/B309).
 We can still think of “objects as such” by abstraction from intuition, but this is not to think of “beings of the understanding.”

 Thus, the categories “do not thereby determine a larger sphere of objects” (A254/B309).
 We might say that the categories have a potentially larger sphere of objects, and hence extend further than to sensible objects, but we cannot tell whether they have an actually larger sphere.
 The concept of an object occupying a sphere beyond that of the sensible is “problematic” because “its objective reality cannot be cognized in any way” (A254/B310).
 Our concepts extend farther than sensible objects, but they do so only problematically: “We have an understanding that problematically extends further than [the] sphere [of appearances]” (A255/B310).
 In the Metaphysical Deduction, Kant had stated that “Problematic judgments are those where the affirmation or negation is taken as merely possible (optional)” (A74/B100).